WrestleMania 37: Preliminary matches

 After that, Cesaro faced Seth Rollins.
 As Rollins went for The Stomp, Cesaro countered with the Cesaro Swing and locked in The Sharpshooter, however Rollins countered.
 Cesaro performed a Neutralizer on Rollins for a nearfall.
 As Cesaro attempted another Neutralizer, Rollins countered into the Pedigree for a nearfall.
 As Rollins went for another Stomp, Cesaro caught Rollins in mid-air with an uppercut.
 Cesaro then spun Rollins with the UFO and the Cesaro Swing before performing a second Neutralizer on Rollins to win the match.

 In the fourth match, The New Day (Kofi Kingston and Xavier Woods), who were introduced by former stablemate Big E, defended the Raw Tag Team Championship against AJ Styles and Omos.
 Early on in the match, Kingston and Woods neutralized Styles to prevent him from tagging in Omos.
 Styles eventually tagged in Omos, who dominated Kingston and Woods.
 In the end, Styles performed the Phenomenal Forearm on Woods, and Omos performed a Powerbomb on Kingston and pinned him with one foot to win the titles.
-This win made Styles WWE's 32nd Triple Crown Champion and 22nd Grand Slam Champion, as well as the only wrestler to win the Grand Slam in both WWE and Total Nonstop Action Wrestling (now known as Impact Wrestling).
+This win made Styles WWE's 32nd Triple Crown Champion and 22nd Grand Slam Champion, as well as the only wrestler to win the Grand Slam in both WWE and Total Nonstop Action Wrestling.

 Next, Braun Strowman faced Shane McMahon in a Steel Cage match.
 Before Strowman could enter the cage, Elias and Jaxson Ryker attacked Strowman's leg with steel chairs.
 McMahon obtained the steel chair and constantly attacked Strowman with it as the match started.
 McMahon performed the Coast to Coast on Strowman for a nearfall.
 Elias and Ryker tried to interfere once again, however Strowman knocked them off the cage.
 McMahon obtained a toolbox and struck Strowman with it.
 As McMahon was climbing out of the cage, Strowman caught him, pulled apart a side of the cage, and pulled McMahon back inside the cage.
 Strowman then threw McMahon off the top of the cage.
 In the end, Strowman performed the Running Powerslam on McMahon to win the match.

 In the penultimate match, Bad Bunny and Damian Priest faced the Miz and John Morrison.
 The Miz dominated Bad Bunny to prevent him from tagging in Priest.
 Bad Bunny eventually tagged in Priest.
 Bad Bunny and Priest performed a Falcon Arrow on the Miz and Morrison simultaneously.
 Outside the ring, Bad Bunny performed a Crossbody on the Miz and Morrison.
 The Miz performed the Skull Crushing Finale on Priest only for Bad Bunny to break up the pin attempt.
 Outside the ring, Bad Bunny performed a Canadian Destroyer on Morrison.
 In the end, Bad Bunny and Priest performed an Electric Chair Drop/Crossbody combination on the Miz, and Bad Bunny pinned Miz to win the match.